A First Time Beginner's Walk-through for

 From weakest to strongest: E < D < C < B < A < S...
 The letters listed on your techs indicate a range of values.
 The techs do actually have specific numerical values assigned to them, so even if you see a same value in two techs, they are likely slightly different.

-• Damage: The base damage force of a tech before the corresponding POW or INT stat adjustment.
+- Damage: The base damage force of a tech, increased further by raising the corresponding POW or INT stat.

-• Fame is a Kaiju stat rather than a tech stat, but it adds 1% additional crit chance for every 10 Fame your Kaiju has.
+- Fame is a Kaiju stat rather than a tech stat.
+For every 10 Fame shown on your Kaiju's meter, it adds 1% additional crit chance to a tech's Crit rating.

 Some of my attacks have an Icon in the corner?